Flight-Free-UK/flight_free_uk_website/source/posts/demand.html.markdown

 W﻿ould a ruby wedding be celebrated with a family trip to Tenerife?
 Maybe they would celebrate with a party, a meal at a nice restaurant, or a [rose for the garden instead](https://www.classicroses.co.uk/roses/bush/ruby-anniversary-modern-standard-rose.html).

 > What would happen if the price increased?
-It would make flying less competitive and reshape all kinds of choices.
+It would make flying less competitive and lead to different choices being made.

 Is it really flying that we demand?
 We demand good times with our families and friends.
 We demand memorable occasions.
 We demand access to work and education.